ShineUA/EMA1L-B0MB3R/README.md

 # EMA1L-B0MB3R
-Use Windows Terminal instead Command Prompt or Powershell for better experience
+Use Windows Terminal instead of Command Prompt or Powershell for better experience